 Beth Lisa Feldman Prize in Children’s Literature

-For the best story or stories for children (up to 50 pages).
+For the best story or stories for children with preference given to works written for children 4 to 8 years old (up to 50 pages).
 Open to all undergraduate and graduate students currently enrolled in the University.

 Frances Mason Harris ’26 Prizes

 For a book-length manuscript of poetry or prose fiction by a currently enrolled undergraduate or graduate woman.

 This contest honors the memory of John Hawkes, the internationally-recognized author and dedicated professor of creative writing at Brown University.
 The contest is open to all students currently enrolled in the Graduate Program in Literary Arts.
 The submission must be a work of fiction (up to 50 pages).

 Edwin Honig Memorial Award